fsereno/portfolio/README.md

 ## My Portfolio Repository
 The purpose of this repository is to demonstrate skills in various technologies, coding proficiency and knowledge.

+This portfolio showcases a minimum viable product (MVP) for a technology-agnostic cloud deployment solution.

 To view a static version of this project with limited functionality, please visit: https://fsereno.github.io/portfolio/